 The MPhil introduces students to contemporary theories and research methods on the intersection of sociology and demography.
-This 21-month programme takes a life-course and multilevel approach, aiming to integrate micro and macro issues in analysing social problems and the causes and consequences of population change.
+This advanced 21-month programme takes a life-course and multilevel approach, aiming to integrate micro and macro issues in analysing social problems and the causes and consequences of population change.

 The curriculum emphasises:

 - population-level analysis and demographic measures

 - sociological analysis as the key approach to explanation

 This emphasis is reflected in the compulsory papers.
 Optional papers and the thesis will reflect either a more specialised topic (eg gender, family and fertility, migration and integration of migrants, health and mortality, intergenerational relationships) or methodological work.

 - Sociological Analysis paper taught in the first year through lectures and seminars

 - Demographic Analysis paper taught in the first year through lectures, seminars and computer labs

 - Life Course Research paper taught in the first year through lectures, seminars and computer labs

 - Statistical Methods paper taught in the first year through lectures and computer labs